 While Art continues to be a desirable option for students wishing to pursue ‘traditional’ creative careers, such as Architecture, Interior Design or Painting / Fine Art related professions, the internet has seen an explosion of exciting, new roles emerge.

-2. Fine Artists can reach a worldwide market at the click of a button
+2. Fine artists can reach a worldwide market at the click of a button

 This doesn’t mean that making a living in these fields is easy.
 Competition remains tough, with an oversupply of those wishing to work in a creative field.
 Success will always require skill, commitment, dedication and good business sense.
 Nonetheless, the playing field has been levelled.
 A multitude of individuals are able to make their living in creative ways that were previously rarely possible.
-Creators of original content now have the upper hand.
+Creators of original content often have the upper hand.

-3. High school students can achieve RECOGNITION while studying
+3. High school students can achieve recognition while studying

 Part of the joy of a high school Art course is that you don’t just study Art: you make it.
 Those who are skilful, driven and passionate – and produce high quality, gut-wrenching work – are in a position to achieve recognition even while studying.
 With broadband streaming into your living room, youth is no longer a barrier to success.